EddieDover/Theater-of-the-Mind/TEMPLATE_LIST.md

 New in 2.0.3:
   * Coriolis System "yzecoriolis"
-  * New version of Fallout 2d20 "fallout" by request.
+  * New versions of Fallout 2d20 "fallout".
+See the Fallout section for details.
+  * Alien RPG has been updated to include building better worlds Careers.
   * Added the special statuses from the Starfinder "sfrpg" system.
   * Note from Michael Card: I have added versions without a name column to all my templates, not just Dragonbane.
 Why?
     1. Since hovering over the actor portrait shows the name, it's nice to have a smaller, more compact table.